George Caleb Bingham Biography | Oil Painting Reproductions

 3-20-1811 Virginia, USA - 7-7-1879 Kansas City, USABack to Artist IndexView Artists Paintings

 George Caleb Bingham was a self-trained artist.
-His sole adolescence introduction to the field was as a nine-year-old kid when renowned American portraitist Chester Harding visited searching for business in his town.
+His sole adolescence introduction to the field was as a nine-year-old kid when renowned American portraitist Chester Harding visited searching for new business in his town.
 George Caleb Bingham helped Harding during his brief stay, an experience that left a powerful impression on the young boy.

 By age nineteen, George Caleb Bingham was painting pictures for $20.00 each, frequently finishing the works in a solitary day.
 While his artistic capacities were still developing, he succeeded in impressing his patrons with his solid draftsmanship and capacity to catch the similarity of his subject.
 By 1838, George Caleb Bingham was at that point starting to make a name as a portrait artist in St. Louis, the major city of the territory, his studio was visited by several prominent local citizens and statesmen.